 - Monitoring Draft status articles

-If articles are created as Draft status, they appear in the Drafts list, and only Guide managers can access them.
+If articles are created as Draft status, they appear in the Drafts list, and only Guide admins can access them.
 You can have the team responsible for reviewing and publishing monitor the Drafts list in Guide admin.
 They can add a filter to the drafts list so that they focus on the drafts created through the app that need their attention (see Using article lists).

 For example, if drafts are created in an internal "WIP" section, add a filter for that section.
 Or if drafts are created with a specific label inherited from the template, such as "needs_review," filter on the tag.
 If you are on Guide Professional, you can save your articles list.